 The funding framework for Crossrail was put in place in October 2007 when the Prime Minister announced that Crossrail’s cost will be met by Government, the Mayor of London and London businesses.
 A funding envelope of £15.9 billion was agreed to deliver the Crossrail scheme in its entirety.

 Following the Comprehensive Spending Review in October 2010, a revised funding envelope of £14.8 billion was agreed.

 The key elements of the funding package are as follows:

-Over 60% of Crossrail’s funding will come from Londoners and London businesses.
+Over 60% of the project’s funding has been provided by Londoners and London businesses.